steveloughran/engineering-proposals/refactoring-s3a.md

 At the very least, new utils can be partitioned into their own class by function.

-## Three layers: Two Model, one View, "Operations"
+# Proposed: Three layers: Two Model, one View, "Operations"

 Move to a model/view world, but with two models: the hierarchial FS view presented by S3Guard + S3, and the lower S3 layer.

 The FileSystem API is the view.

 To avoid the under layers becoming single large classes on their own, break up them by feature `MultiObjectDeleteSupport`, `CopySupport` which can be maintained & cherry picked independently.

-Benefits: better isolation of functionality.
+* Benefits: better isolation of functionality.
-Weakness: what about if feature (a) needs feature (b)?
+* Weakness: what about if feature (a) needs feature (b)?

 You've just lost that isolation and added more complexity.
 Maybe we can do more at the `S3AStore` level, where features are given a ref to the `StoreContext` so can interact directly with that, along with the metastore